jmontoya811/Choice/README.md

 School website for Choice Preschool:

-*Admin(teacher) / Other Users(Parents)
+*Admin(teacher) / Other Users(Parents) - Done

-*Schedule and class times + other details
+*Schedule and class times + other details - Done

-*Ability to register for classes
+*Ability to register for classes - Done

 *Ability to pay tuition online**

 *Messaging system to contact teacher

-*Blog for day to day, subject overviews, schedules
+*Blog for day to day, subject overviews, schedules - Done

 *contact info about me page